freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 2090.1

-Nice job!
+Well done.
 Back in your script, add the command the print the suggested results.

 #### HINTS